Deadline to apply is Friday, 5/14: http://bit.ly/hatecrimes2021

-OCA-NY and Chinatown Youth Initiatives (CYI) are seeking high school interns for the 12th Annual Hate Crimes Prevention Art Project, a summer workshop training series and art competition that empowers youth and raises awareness about discrimination.
+OCA-NY and Chinatown Youth Initiatives (CYI) are seeking high school interns for the 15th Annual Hate Crimes Prevention Art Project, a summer workshop training series and art competition that empowers youth and raises awareness about discrimination against communities of color.

-Interns will receive a $300 stipend, a MetroCard (after the school year ends), weekly trainings, and skills developed through planning and launching an art show in Lower Manhattan.
+Interns will receive a $300 stipend, subway fare (if there are in-person events), weekly training, and skills developed through planning and launching an art show in person or remotely.

 As youth, the most powerful ability that we have is our voice and the freedom to express that voice.
 Reviewing every single submission that is displayed in this exhibit has taught me that art is an effective medium to show the pain and effects of hate crimes.

 For years, Chinatown Youth Initiatives has collaborated with OCA-NY and several youth organizations, such as United Puerto Rican Organization of Sunset Park (UPROSE) and New York State Youth Leadership Council, for the annual Hate Crimes Prevention Art Project (HCPAP), a multicultural project that seeks to spread an awareness of hate crimes prevention, promote cross cultural awareness, engage high school students in hate crimes prevention, and use art as an activism tool by recruiting student interns to coordinate, develop, and host an annual art competition for their peers across the city.

 Every year from March to August, three interns and one coordinator from each organization discuss issues pertaining to hate crimes and hate crime prevention.
 With the supervision and guidance from project coordinators, the program’s high school interns collaborate to plan and host the citywide Hate Crimes Prevention Art Contest and the culminating Hate Crimes Prevention Art Exhibit, during which all the art submissions are displayed and the winners are announced.